 </ModuleOwnerUpgrade>

-Some buildings have modules.
+Some buildings have fields.
 For example farms.
-You can reduce or increase the mount of modules needed for the buildings in range of the trade union where this item is used.
+You can reduce or increase the mount of fields needed for the buildings in range of the trade union where this item is used.
 You use a positive or negative % amount.

 <IncidentInfectableUpgrade>